-Information and guidance on how to integrate planning and development while looking after our ecological assets in Dorset.
+Information and guidance on how to look after our biodiversity in Dorset when planning a project.

 Dorset’s natural environment is home to a wide range of rare and special habitats and species.
-This is recognised through the large number of designated and protected sites, and the number of protected species which are found in the County, such as sand lizards, nightjar, dormice, great crested newts and all 17 species of bats.
-Dorset Council’s aim and purpose is to protect and enhance nature for the wildlife and people in the county.
+This is recognised by the large number of designated and protected sites, ecological networks and the number of protected species which are found in the county, such as sand lizards, nightjar, dormice, great crested newts and all 17 species of bats.
+Dorset Council aims to protect and enhance nature for the wildlife and people of the county.

-Even if a planning application is not necessary works involving the following should be subject to an ecological assessment:
+Even if a planning application is not necessary the wildlife legislation still applies, which means you could be breaking the law if you impact protected species and habitats.
+Works such as the following should be subject to an ecological assessment:

 - hedgerow removal